Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 >["chocolate", "mint", "strawberry"]
 >```

-{% endcapture %}

-{% include tabs.html tableid="service" opt1="Properties" content1=service-prop opt2="Multi-instance" content2=multi opt3="Appearance" content3=service-img opt4="XML" content4=service-xml %}

 ### User task

 User tasks represent a stage in the process where human action is required.

 Human action is handled by a task being assigned to specific users or groups.
-The task that is assigned can be modeled using a [form]({% link process-automation/latest/model/forms.md %}).
+The task that is assigned can be modeled using a [form](../forms.md).
 Once a task is completed, the process flow continues on to the next element in the process.

-{% capture user-prop %}

 #### Basic properties